Heraldry Symbols & What They Mean

 In ancient times, Laurel leaves were thought to be remedies against poison, as well as tokens of peace and quiet.

-Laurels were also symbol of victory, first given to the winners in the early Olympic Games and later born by the conquerors such as Julius Caesar.
+Laurels were also symbol of victory in heraldry, first given to the winners in the early Olympic Games and later born by the conquerors such as Julius Caesar.
 They are symbolic of triumph and fame, especially when it is gained after a long, inner struggle.

 Therefore it could probably be more correct for the lions of England to be blazoned leopards’; probably, though, the same animal was intended but different names were given to each position.
 In later times, both animals were called lions.